Give your oatmeal a boost with seeds high in omega-3s which are important for the health of our brain, heart, liver and bones.

 P.S.
 This smoothie bowl is banana-free!
 Previously, frozen bananas were my not-so-secret ingredient for achieving a thick consistency, however, in an effort to decrease my banana consumption I have discovered dairy-free yogurt makes a great alternative.
 Do you have other ideas for replacing frozen bananas?
 Let me know in the comments below!

-- spinach = anti-inflammatory, low glycemic index, anti-cancer effects, excellent source of iron, magnesium, & calcium, avoid large amounts if prone to kidney stones or taking blood thinners
+- spinach = anti-inflammatory, low glycemic index, anti-cancer effects, excellent source of magnesium & calcium, avoid large amounts if prone to kidney stones or taking blood thinners

 - avocado = anti-inflammatory, low glycemic index, high in fiber, may help lower LDL “bad” cholesterol and maintain normal serum total cholesterol levels, contains glutathione which has anti-carcinogenic properties and may boost immunity

-- pea protein = helps decrease high cholesterol, manage blood sugar levels, helps build lean muscle mass
+- plant-based protein = helps decrease high cholesterol, manage blood sugar levels, helps build lean muscle mass

 - low glycemic fruits (plums and strawberries) = help maintain blood sugar levels